-However he is best known for something that had nothing at all to do with him: for in the sixth year of his reign the heliacal rising of the star Sirius was observed, and this is the calendar event on which the whole dating of Egyptian history hangs.
-Sirius is the brightest star in the sky, but it can only be seen for half the year the other half of the year being hidden.
+However he is best known for something that had nothing at all to do with him: for in the ninth year of his reign, the heliacal rising of the star Sirius was observed, and this is the calendar event on which the whole dating of Egyptian history hangs.
+Sirius is the brightest star in the sky, but it can only be seen for half the year, being hidden for the other half of the year.
 And the heliacal rising of Sirius, that is the moment when it first appeared at daybreak above the horizon, marked the beginning of the Egyptian New Year which should be July 19th.
 This very conveniently for Egyptians also marked the normal onset of the annual flooding of the Nile.

-To make the chronology really awkward one must also bring in the date of the explosion of the volcano on the island of Thera, which volcanologists, tree ring experts and those whose study the ice cores in Greenland date to around 1628 BC.
-Click here for my account on all this in my chapter on the Minoans .
+This dating has become terribly important, for all the dates of the great empires of Mesopotamia and the New East depend on it, as does the chronology of the whole of Bronze Age Europe.
+However there is a problem, based on the date of the explosion of the volcanic island of Thera, (Santorini).
+Volcanologists, tree ring experts and those who study the ice cores in Greenland date this more-or-less precisely to around 1628 BC – see my account on all this in my chapter on the Minoans.
 But there are links between the Minoans and Egypt, notably at Avaris where Minoan workmen were brought in to decorate the palace erected early in the New Kingdom.
 This would suggest that Egyptian chronology should be put back about 100 years.
+Something is wrong.
 Now I am not saying that the scientists are wrong, but I am a coward and take the line of least resistance, and base my dates here on the rising of Sirius.

 Amenhotep I was followed by a warrior, Thutmose I. Thutmose expanded the boundary of the Egyptian empire both to the north and to the south.
 He began by fighting the Nubians to the south, where according to an account given by one of his generals, he killed the king of the Nubians in person and fastened his dead body to the prow of his ship when he sailed back down the Nile in triumph.
 In the north he was equally successful, conquering Palestine and reaching up as far north as the River Euphrates.
 The Euphrates greatly puzzled the Egyptians because they were used to the River Nile which flowed from the south to the north, so they thought all rivers should flow from the south to the north.
 But the Euphrates which was every bit as big as the Nile flowed from the north to the south so they called it the ‘inverted river’.